What’s An FMM? Do You Need One?

 There is a misconception that if you stay within the free zone near the border or only travel into Mexico for less than 7 days, you do not need an FMM.
 However, this is not correct.

-If you are entering Mexico, regardless of distance or duration, you need to process an FMM or Mexican immigration form either at a border or at immigration stations at airports..
-It just so happens that people who live near the border tend never to apply for an FMM when they come to Mexico.
-But you are entering Mexico illegally and can either be fined or be deported.
+If you are entering Mexico as a visitor, regardless of distance or duration, you need to process an FMM or Mexican immigration form either at a border or at immigration stations at airports..
+It just so happens that people who live near the border tend to never to apply for an FMM when they come to Mexico.

 How Much Does It Cost?